alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ## Get an account

-We have 2 separate environments, Production and Preview, and you need to create an account on each.
+We have 2 separate environments, Production and Preview, and you need to create a login on each.
 You'll receive 2 emails inviting you to create these accounts.

 * Click on the 'Accept invitation' link in each email and follow the steps below for each account.